Skip to content

 dotenv

-# This is an example .env file used for uw-coursemap-web, uw-coursemap-search, and elasticsearch.
+# This is an example .env file used for uw-coursemap-web, uw-coursemap-search, elasticsearch, and generation.

-# Please change the values to your own settings, especially the ELASTIC_PASSWORD for security reasons.
+# Please change the values to your own settings, especially the ELASTIC_PASSWORD in production for security reasons.

 # uw-coursemap-web